CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/cortex-innovation/recover-cortex-application.md

 ### Run the Recover Script

 {{% alert title="Note" %}}
-A backup policy must be configured on the application server before running a restore, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.CortexInnovation.BackupApplicationServer" title="Backup Application Server" >}} for further information.
+A backup policy must be configured on the application server before running a recovery, see {{< ahref path="Cortex.Guides.DisasterRecoveryGuides.CortexInnovation.BackupApplicationServer" title="Backup Application Server" >}} for further information.
 {{% /alert %}}

 1. Open a Windows PowerShell (x64) window as administrator.